Won Europe Today

 Won Global View

 The U.S. market remains in an Uptrend Under Pressure.
-On Friday, The S&P 500 and Nasdaq declined 50bps and 28bps, respectively,
+The S&P 500 and Nasdaq declined 50bps and 121bps on lower d/d volume,